 So here’s what to expect at the Festival of the Arts:

-The first of the Epcot festivals is now the longest, with Flower & Garden fest running for a full three months.
+The first of the Epcot festivals is now the longest, with Flower & Garden Fest running from March through the end of May.

 Almost universally loved is the Violet Lemonade, an Instagram-worthy non-alcoholic slushie drink.
 I enjoyed almost everything I tried at the booths – the food was especially fresh and inspired.